mw55309/poRe_docs/06_Events_and_squiggles.md

 ### Extracting the model

-Extracting the model itself in poRe is also easy, but relies on a little legacy code that needs to be updated... next version ;-)
+Extracting the model itself in poRe is also easy, but relies on a little legacy code that needs to be updated.

+Since R9, the events model is not included, so the code below will not work

 ```R
 mods <- get.models(f5, tmodel = "/Analyses/Basecall_2D_000/BaseCalled_template/Model",